On the classification of certain 1-connected 7-manifolds and related problems: Examples: -bundles over

-For the classification of $M_{k,l}$ and $M'_{k,l}$ when $l\neq 0$, see \cite{EZ14}.
-Note that for the homotopy classification, only a partial result has been obtained, as the homotopy classification of $7$-manifolds of type (2) is incomplete, see \cite{Kru97,Kru98}.
+For the classification of $M_{k,l}$ and $M'_{k,l}$ when $l\neq 0$, one can refer to \cite{EZ14}.
+We point out that only a partial result has been obtained for the homotopy classification since the homotopy classification of $7$-manifolds satisfying condition (2) is incomplete, see \cite{Kru97,Kru98}.
+However, things are much easier for the case $l=0$.